Whitby FC

-Darby FC is a Canadian semi-professional soccer club based in Whitby, Ontario and Clarington, Ontario.
-The club was founded in 2015 to compete in League1 Ontario.
-The club was formed as a partnership between two local area youth clubs - Whitby SC and Darlington SC.
-It fields teams in both the men's and women's divisions of League1 Ontario.
+Whitby Football Club is a Canadian semi-professional soccer club based in Whitby, Ontario that plays in the League1 Ontario men's and women's divisions.
+The club was founded in 2015 as Darby FC as a partnership between Whitby FC and Darlington SC.

 Founders

 The club was founded in 2015 as a joint partnership between Durham Region clubs Darlington Soccer Club and Whitby Soccer Club with the name Darby coming from name blending the two names.

 Darlington SC

 Darlington Soccer Club is a youth soccer club from the municipality of Clarington.
 Its roots date back to the foundation of the Darlington Soccer League founded in 1880; which is argued to be the oldest in Canada.

 Whitby FC

 Whitby FC is a youth soccer club in Whitby, Ontario.
 It was founded in 1966 as the Whitby Iroquois SC.
 In 2016, the club rebranded as Whitby FC with a new logo.